Feedback (Jurassic 5 album)

-Feedback is the fourth and most recent studio album by American hip hop group Jurassic 5.
+Feedback is the fourth studio album by American hip hop group Jurassic 5.
 It was released on July 25, 2006.
 It is the only album the band released as a quintet, in the wake of Cut Chemist's departure earlier that year.

 Critical reception

 At Metacritic, which assigns a weighted average score out of 100 to reviews from mainstream critics, Feedback received an average score of 57% based on 26 reviews, indicating "mixed or average reviews".

 Track listing

-The UK Special Edition version of the album also contains a bonus track, "A Day at the Races (Live at Brixton Academy)".
+The UK special edition version of the album also contains a bonus track, "A Day at the Races" (Live at Brixton Academy).
 Another UK edition contains "What's Golden", also recorded at Brixton Academy.